 Parents have discouraged their children from learning foreign languages as they feel the skills will be limited due to the exit from the EU.
 This is contrary to what is actually happening.
 Brexit has caused a drop in the availability of language tutoring in schools, So if you’re bilingual, becoming a teacher may be a good route for you.
 If this trend of decreasing language learning in schools continues, it will have alarming consequences for students who want to get jobs in the future.

 Fortunately, there has been a push for language learning within the education systems in the UK.
 England has seen GCSEs require students to study one foreign language alongside other subjects.
 In Scotland, the “1+2” policy aims to introduce every child to two new languages other than English by the end of primary school.
 Wales has established the “Global Features” strategy, which aims to make Wales “bilingual plus one”.
 It also strives to introduce foreign language teaching to primary schools.
 More children being encouraged to learn a second language at school provides hope for the future UK economy.

 What language should you learn?

-Knowing any second language is beneficial but these are most frequently used within international business so are more desirable to employers.
+Knowing any second language is beneficial, but these are most frequently used within international business.
+Therefore, they are more desirable to employers.
 Check out our blog post on the 5 languages most in demand in 2021.

-So languages are clearly more in demand post Brexit.
-Brexit has exposed a language crisis within the UK that has pushed the government to encourage school students to learn a second language.
-British businesses are having to rely more heavily on citizens for bilingual roles but the lack of foreign language skills is causing damage to the economy and international relations between companies.
+And that’s it!
+Languages are clearly more in demand post-Brexit.
+Brexit demand for languages is a crisis within the UK that has pushed the government to encourage school students to learn a second language.
+British businesses are having to rely more heavily on citizens for bilingual roles.
+Though, the lack of foreign language skills is causing damage to the economy and international relations between companies.